Cammy Kerr: Inverness Caledonian Thistle (loan)

 On 25 January 2024, Kerr joined Scottish Championship club Inverness Caledonian Thistle on loan until the end of the season.
 He made his debut two days later, in an away league victory over Raith Rovers.
 Kerr scored his first goal for the Caley Jags on 17 February in a league game against Partick Thistle.
 Kerr would score for Caley in the Championship play-off final against Hamilton Academical, but was unable to stop his side from being relegated to Scottish League One.

 On 16 July 2024, Kerr's 21 years of affiliation with Dundee came to an end after both parties agreed to mutually terminate his contract.

 Queen's Park

 On 16 July, the same day as leaving Dundee, Kerr signed for Scottish Championship club Queen's Park on a one-year deal with an option for an extension.
 Kerr made his debut for the Spiders that same day in a Scottish League Cup group stage defeat away to Hibernian.
 On 21 September, Kerr scored his first goal for Queen's Park in a league game against Ayr United.
 After a successful month, Kerr was named as the SPFL Scottish Championship Player of the Month for September 2024.
 After not making an appearance for the Spiders since December due to injury, Kerr departed the club at the end of the season.

 Livingston

 On 14 June 2025, Kerr returned to the Scottish Premiership after signing a deal with newly-promoted Livingston.
+Kerr made his Livingston debut in a 2-1 away defeat against Celtic on 11 February 2026 after a long spell out injured.